Shevchenkivskyi District, Dnipro: History

 The district was formed on 12 April 1973 from the territory of Zhovtnevyi, Kirovskyi and Krasnohvardiiskyi districts and was named after Russian Bolshevik revolutionary Ivan Babushkin.
-On 26 November 2015 the district was renamed by the Dnipropetrovsk city council to its current name to comply with decommunization laws.
+On 26 November 2015, in compliance with to comply with decommunization laws, the Dnipropetrovsk City Council renamed this district to its current name.
 The district is now named after the poet, writer, artist and political figure Taras Shevchenko.

+Population

+Language

+Distribution of the population by native language according to the 2001 census: